 I work in tech.
 I have for 15 years.
 I sit at a desk most of the day, the same as a lot of the people I work with, and I feel it in my neck and shoulders pretty much every week.
 That part hasn't changed.

 What changed was how I respond to it.
 At 24 I woke up one morning and couldn't turn my neck.
 I had never been someone who moved, never been athletic, tried and hated 90-minute hot yoga, never thought much about my body until it stopped cooperating.
-My chiropractor, Dr. Nicholas Stamoulos, got me functional again, but he was clear that if I didn't start building some kind of movement practice the same thing would keep happening.
+I tried what most people try — chiropractic, physical therapy, a personal trainer.
+Each helped in the moment, but the same problems kept coming back.
+The piece I was missing was a movement practice of my own.
 A few coworkers in Houston convinced me to try yoga at lunch.
-Something shifted, more attention to movement and breath, less hiting a pose and rigid movement ideas.
+Something shifted — more attention to movement and breath, less rigid ideas about what movement is supposed to look like.

 I found a home at two studios in Houston.
-BIG for the grit and community, and Yoga Better for the precise and small and cumulative.
-Not about flexibility or sweat, about understanding what you're actually doing with your body.
+BIG Power Yoga for the grit and community, and Yoga Better for the precise and cumulative work.
+Not about flexibility or sweat — about understanding what you're actually doing with your body.
 A single movement from one of Andrew's or Nancy's classes would stay with me for months.
-I kept going back.

 Pain is not always damage.
 That distinction changed everything for me.

 The pain didn't disappear cleanly.
 Ski injuries, physical therapy, months of setbacks.
-But I kept practicing, kept learning, and started to understand the difference between pain that means something is wrong and pain that is just your nervous system being cautious.
-That distinction, which I first heard from the work of Peter O'Sullivan, changed how I thought about movement entirely.
+But I kept practicing and started to understand the difference between pain that means something is wrong and pain that is just your nervous system being cautious.
+That distinction — which I first heard from the work of Peter O'Sullivan — changed how I think about movement entirely.

-I teach eight classes a week across five venues right now.
+I teach 8 classes a week across 5 venues right now.
 I still work in tech.
 I still sit at a desk every day.
 That's not incidental — it's the whole point.
 I'm not someone who solved this and moved on.
 I'm someone who manages it continuously and has built enough tools to do that well, and I teach those tools.

 Salt Lake City area, in person.
-Online sessions and coaching available via Zoom from anywhere.
+Private yoga instruction available in-home or at your office across Salt Lake County.
+Online sessions via Zoom from anywhere.

-Start with the free guide or go straight to private sessions.
+Start with the free guide or go straight to private yoga sessions.
 No pressure on either.